High Fat Low Carb Food List – Overview

 Perhaps the best option is grass-fed butter, which is proven to be richer in nutrients and healthier.

 Cheese – 35g of fat, 3g of carbs, 25g of protein per 100g

 Out of a hundred types of cheese, most are low in carbs and high in fats and proteins.

 Plain greek yogurt – 1 g of fat, 4g of carbs, 17g of protein per 100g

-Plain greek yogurt does not only fulfill our criteria in terms of carb content but also helps you feel full longer and decreases appetite.
+Plain greek yogurt fulfills our criteria in terms of carb content, helps you feel full longer, and decreases appetite.